Walmart Global Tech logo

 There was no formal process for design-to-dev handoff.

-I led with structure and clarity, aligning priorities across teams and maintaining consistent communication with key decision-makers.
 I set clear expectations with new hires, cross-functional partners, and agency leads—establishing shared understanding of roles, timelines, and quality standards from the start.
-This groundwork allowed us to stay focused, deliver effectively, and build trust throughout the transition.

 Overview of key milestones that structured the transition.
 Clear expectations and aligned priorities kept teams focused and delivery on track.